weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ## Summary ##

 In this example, we deployed a simple application, that returns a message from a running Apache Server.
 With Weave, you quickly deployed two containers to the network residing on different hosts.
-These containers were made discoverable using {{ Weave Run }}, so that applications are able to communicate with one another.
+These containers were made discoverable using Weave Run, so that applications are able to communicate with one another.

 ## Further Reading